 Taking a cue from Touch the Earth Farms, I run the vacuum less.
 This cutback presents a difficult situation since we’re allergic to the Himalayan cats we adopted.
 We have carpets, and the cats are long-haired…that is an issue we aren’t sure how we’ll deal with in the future.

-: We have carpenter bees in our deck rails, so I researched them.
+Learned something new: We have carpenter bees in our deck rails, so I researched them.
 Keep in mind as you read that our deck is made of pre-treated lumber and we sealed it twice last year.
 “Carpenter bees tunnel into wood to lay their eggs.
 Bare, unpainted or weathered softwoods are preferred—especially redwood, cedar, cypress and pine.
 Painted or pressure-treated wood is much less susceptible to attack.
 Common nesting sites include eaves, window trim, siding, wooden shakes, decks and outdoor furniture.
 Carpenter bees overwinter as adults in wood within abandoned nest tunnels.
 They emerge in the spring, usually in April or May.
 After mating, the fertilized females excavate tunnels in wood and lay their eggs within a series of small cells.
 The cells are provisioned with a ball of pollen on which the larvae feed, emerging as adults in late summer.
 The entrance hole and tunnels are perfectly round and about the diameter of your finger.
 Coarse sawdust the color of fresh cut wood will often be present beneath the entry hole, and burrowing sounds may be heard from within the wood.
 Female carpenter bees may excavate new tunnels for egglaying, or enlarge and reuse old ones.
 The extent of damage to wood which has been utilized for nesting year after year may be considerable.
 Mechanical Measures.
 A non-insecticidal management approach is to deny carpenter bees access to their galleries by sealing each entrance hole.
 Thoroughly plug the hole with caulking compound, wood putty, or a wooden dowel affixed with wood glue.
 If possible, also fill the entire gallery system with a sealant.
 Carpenter bee galleries are a critical resource, since the bees spend much of their time inside a gallery, and they require its protective conditions to survive the winter.
 Bees that are trapped inside a caulked gallery typically will not chew out due to behavioral constraints.
 This barrier approach has promise for reducing future carpenter bee infestations.”

 Local Systems: I found a local store that orders and sells bulk foods.
 I meet with them on Monday.
 We bought from them last year—their hens laid the greatest eggs—but the night before the county fair a critter got to the chickens and killed them all.
 Since then the store hasn’t had fresh eggs, so we shopped at Farmer’s Market instead.
 Also, taking Sharon’s sage advice [to mulch] to heart, I found a local supplier who delivers mulch for a reasonable price.
 I’m going to lay down heavy mulch on next year’s proposed garden plots.
 I’m also going to try to borrow my friend’s chickens for the day to grub the garden.
 If we had the back ½ fenced I’d get a few chickens just so they could prep for next year.